Internship Admissions, Support, and Initial Placement Data

-Clearly delineated interest in working within a college or university setting or working with college or university-aged populations; Experience conducting intake evaluations; An appreciation for and experience in working with students from diverse multicultural backgrounds and identities.
-Favorable consideration will be given to applicants who have successfully proposed and will have made progress toward completion of their Doctoral dissertation by the start of the internship year.
+Clearly delineated interest in working within a college or university setting or working with college- or university-age populations; experience conducting intake evaluations; and an appreciation for and experience in working with students from diverse multicultural backgrounds and identities.
+Favorable consideration will be given to applicants who have successfully proposed and will have made progress toward completion of their doctoral dissertation by the start of the internship year.

-The University of San Francisco conducts background checks on all new interns.
+USF conducts background checks on all new interns.
 All candidates for full-time and part-time assignments with the University must authorize a lawful background check as part of the application packet.
-An offer of employment is contingent upon verifying the accuracy of the information provided by the candidate and the background check results will determine suitability for employment at the University.
+An offer of employment is contingent on verifying the accuracy of the information provided by the candidate, and the background check results will determine suitability for employment at the University.